muratk5n/thirdwave/en/README.md

 "Traditionally, the Scottish Highlands have been renowned for majestic and wild scenery, as well as its famous whiskey, but soon the region will also be well-known a network of green hydrogen hubs.
-A Memorandum of Understanding (MoU) inked between H2 Green Limited and Getech has set out to carry out the vision of the proposed hubs, in an effort to accelerate decarbonisation in the Highlands"
+[An MoU] inked between H2 Green Limited and Getech has set out to carry out the vision of the proposed hubs, in an effort to accelerate decarbonisation in the Highlands"

 ---